1943 Mazatlán hurricane

 The 1943 Mazatlán hurricane was a powerful Pacific hurricane that struck the Mexican state of Sinaloa in October 1943.
-It originated off the Pacific coast of Mexico, and became an intense hurricane, with maximum sustained winds of at least 136 mph, equivalent to a Category 4 on the Saffir-Simpson scale.
+It originated off the Pacific coast of Mexico, and became an intense hurricane, with maximum sustained winds of at least 136 mph, equivalent to a Category 4 on the Saffir–Simpson scale.
 The hurricane made landfall just south of Mazatlán on October 9, becoming the strongest on record to strike the city.
 An observatory in the city recorded a minimum pressure of 958.6 mbar.

 The hurricane severely damaged a 50 mi portion of western Mexico, from Nayarit to Sinaloa.
 In Mazatlán, the communications were severed due to the strong winds, and the city briefly relied on a single Pan Am plane carrying American filmmaker Walt Disney.
 The hurricane killed at least 100 people and left over 1,000 homeless.
-Total damage was estimated at $4.5 million (1943 USD).
+Total damage was estimated at $4.5 million (1943 US$).